Docklands Light Railway (DLR)

 It was clear that a new transport system was needed.
-Two bills were passed in 1984 and 1985 authorising the DLR and construction began soon afterwards.
+Two bills passed in 1984 and 1985 authorised the DLR - construction began soon afterwards.

 The railway opened in 1987 with 11 single-car trains and 15 stations.
 The original network comprised two routes - Tower Gateway to Island Gardens and Stratford to Island Gardens.

 Even before opening day, planning was underway for the first extension, to Bank, which opened in 1991.
 A further five extensions have since been completed, keeping pace with the growth of Docklands as an international business and financial centre, and an increasingly popular place to live and visit.

 The routes to Beckton (1994), Lewisham (1999), London City Airport (2005), Woolwich Arsenal (2009) and Stratford International (2011) mean that today, the DLR has 45 stations and 149 vehicles, many operating in 3-car formation.

 TfL takes charge